System143812/System143812/README.md

 ## 🧠 What I'm Currently Working On

-- 😭 Practicing some backends using Node.js and express
+- 😭 Practicing some backend using Node.js and express
 - 🎨 Cool front-end UI/UX designs
 - 🔧 Strengthening my skills in JavaScript and responsive design